A land of plenty

 A nearby, healthy and reliable water supply

-In connection with the farmyard there would often be a well containing fresh water for human consumption – and maybe a dam, creek or other water supply for the animals.
+In connection with the farmyard there would often be a well containing fresh water for human consumption – and maybe a pond, creek or other water supply for the animals.
 Often, of course, the water supply would be the same for both man and beast.

 It is easy to forget that cows and horses require large amounts of water every day.
 Undoubtedly, a constant supply of water could be a challenge during cold winters and dry summers.
-Many a bucket of water has been carried from a creek or a dam to the eagerly awaiting animals – forever still wanting more.
+Many a bucket of water has been carried from a creek or a pond to the eagerly awaiting animals – forever still wanting more.

 Water was also needed for laundry and cleaning in general.
 The water from the well was sometimes too valuable to use for this purpose and a creek, river or lake was the best option.